gajus/eslint-plugin-canonical/.README/rules/filename-match-exported.md

 ### `filename-match-exported`

 Match the file name against the default exported value in the module.
-Files that dont have a default export will be ignored.
+Files that don't have a default export will be ignored.
 The exports of `index.js` are matched against their parent directory.

 ```js
 // Considered problem only if the file isn't named foo.js or foo/index.js